rcarmo/proxmox-zpool-monitoring/SPEC.md

 ## 1. Overview

 `monitor.py` is a Python 3 script designed to run on a Proxmox host (or any Linux system with ZFS and smartmontools).
 Its primary purpose is to monitor the health and status of one or more ZFS pools (configurable via `POOLS_TO_MONITOR`) and the individual physical disks comprising those pools.
-It gathers key metrics and sends summary and detailed notifications via Gotify and/or Pushover.
+It gathers key metrics, logs status information, and sends a summary notification for all pools.
+It also sends detailed notifications for individual disks *only if* specific issues (like SMART failures, high TBW usage, or impending replacement needs) are detected.
+Notifications are sent via Gotify and/or Pushover.

 ## 2. Dependencies

 The script relies on the following:

 * **Python 3:** The script interpreter.
-* **Python Standard Libraries:** `subprocess`, `os`, `re`, `datetime`, `math`, `sys`, `urllib.request`, `urllib.parse`, `json`.
+* **Python Standard Libraries:** `subprocess`, `os`, `re`, `datetime`, `math`, `sys`, `urllib.request`, `urllib.parse`, `json`, `logging`.
 No external Python packages are required.
 * **Command-line Utilities:**
   * `zpool`: For querying ZFS pool status and properties.
   * `smartctl`: (from `smartmontools`) For querying disk SMART health data.